Welcome to the City of Green Park, MO

-We are a thriving community with peaceful residential neighborhoods, a beautifully designed industrial park known as Green Park Commerce Center, and Clydesdale Park which is owned and operated by Saint Louis County.
+We are a thriving community with peaceful residential neighborhoods, a beautifully designed industrial park known as Green Park Commerce Center, and the Officer Blake C. Snyder Memorial Park which is owned and operated by Saint Louis County.
 The City also has a variety of restaurants and is close to shopping and public transportation.
 We boast a commercial base of over 300 businesses, and the City does not impose a business license fee.

 The City of Green Park is served by two public school districts, Lindbergh School District and Mehlville School District, as well as parochial education.
 Green Park contracts with the Saint Louis County Police Department for all of the policing needs.
 Fire protection and paramedic services are provided by the Mehlville Fire Protection District.
 The City provides residential trash, recyclable and yard waste service at no cost to its residents.

 Please take a moment to explore our website.
 Your feedback, ideas and involvement are an important part of our community.
 We welcome your comments.